BasicsHome and Search

 Turner the Artist

 Queen Victoria 1840

 Four Croxford Brothers

 Home and Search

-'I plan to upload pages on other members of the Brentford clan in the coming months, including one on the Montgomrey family of timber merchants and another on Elizabeth Ronalds, who illustrated her father's book on apples in 1831.'
+In 2018, pages for other members of the Brentford clan were added: Jane Montgomrey, nee Ronalds, who came from a family of timber merchants and Elizabeth (Betsey) Ronalds, who illustrated her father's book on apples in 1831.

 Hugh Ronalds the younger (d.
 1833) was noted for fruit trees, growing 300 varieties of apple in 1829, and commemorated in his Pyrus Malus Brentfordiensis (1831).
 He supplied many plants to Kew Gardens from 1801 to 1816 and his firm provided 14,000 shrubs for Kensal Green cemetery.
 Robert Ronalds (d.
 1880) still occupied the nursery by St. Lawrence's church in 1863.
 (From: 'Ealing and Brentford: Economic history', A History of the County of Middlesex: Volume 7: Acton, Chiswick, Ealing and Brentford, West Twyford, Willesden (1982), pp. 131-44.
 URL: http://www.british-history.ac.uk/report.asp?compid=22579.)

 Ronalds family tree

 The family tree has been compiled through five main sources: